linien-org/linien/README.md

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/screencast.gif)

-Getting started
+Getting started: install Linien
 ---------------

 Linien runs on Windows and Linux.
 For most users the [standalone binaries](#standalone-binary) containing the graphical user interface are recommended.
+These binaries run on your lab PC and contain everything to get Linien running on your RedPitaya.

 If you want to use the python interface you should [install it using pip](#installation-with-pip).

 ### Standalone binary

 You can download standalone binaries for windows and linux on [the releases page](https://github.com/hermitdemschoenenleben/linien/releases) (download the corresponding binary in the assets section of the latest version).
-On linux you have to mark it as executable before executing:
+On linux mark it as executable before executing:

 ```bash
 chmod +x linien-linux*
 ./linien-linux*
 ```

-As the linux world is highly heterogeneous, the standalone binary may not work on some systems.
-In this case flatpak installation (see below) is recommended.
+As the linux world is highly heterogeneous, the standalone binary may not work on some systems (Ubuntu 18.04 or newer should work, other distributions may not).
+In this case flatpak install (see below) is recommended.

 ### Installation with Flatpak (linux only)